HamadMehdi/PrayerTracker/README.md

 ## 🧠 Why I Built This

 As a developer with a passion for meaningful technology, I wanted to create a tool that blends **spiritual discipline with digital convenience**.
-Prayer Tracker is more than an app—it’s a platform for accountability, reflection, and community.
+Prayer Tracker is more than an app—it's a platform for accountability, reflection, and community.
 It reflects my belief that technology should serve human purpose, not replace it.

 ---